AMR SVG Icons location

 1. Injectafer® (ferric carboxymaltose injection).
 Package insert.
 American Regent, Inc.

-Injectafer® and the Injectafer® logo are trademarks of Vifor (International) Inc., Switzerland
+Injectafer® and the Injectafer® logo are trademarks of Vifor (International) Inc., Switzerland.

 Contact Us